BDC Hamburger Icon

 Maintain a team with data management skills.

-“Data management is a skill that requires an IT professional to properly manage access,” said Matthew Franzyshen, business development manager at Ascendant Technologies.
-“It is too easy to expose data to employees (or the Internet) who should not have access to sensitive data (i.e. HR data, payroll data, etc.).
-File permissioning and data access are deceptively complex and best left to an IT pro.”
+Matthew Franzyshen, business development manager at Ascendant Technologies Inc., warns that file permissions and data access are complex tasks best left to an information technology (IT) pro.
+“Data management is a skill that requires an IT professional to properly manage access,” Franzyshen explained.
+“It is too easy to expose data to employees (or the internet) who should not have access to sensitive data [like] HR data, payroll data, etc.,” Franzyshen added that employees should only have access to the data they need for their specific roles.

 Establish a data compliance plan.

-“You need to know how each subset of data must be protected, stored and analyzed depending on its nature and on its strategic importance,” Silipo said.
-“Here a number of skills are joined together: legal skills to design the rules, IT skills to see the implementation of the rules, programming skills to retrieve the data and some statistics and data analysis to understand how these data can become useful.”
+“You need to know how each subset of data must be protected, stored and analyzed depending on its nature and on its strategic importance,” Silipo advised.
+“Here, a number of skills are joined together: legal skills to design the rules, IT skills to see the implementation of the rules, programming skills to retrieve the data and some statistics and data analysis to understand how these data can become useful.”

 Regularly review data security policies.

-“Test your backups regularly and make sure you can restore data before you have a data loss,” said Franzyshen.
-“We have seen many companies find out they don’t have the data when they need to restore it.
-If you have an IT department or IT vendor give you a ‘story’ vs. your data back, you need to find someone else to manage your backups.”
+Franzyshen recommends testing backups regularly to ensure you can restore data before a loss occurs.
+“We have seen many companies find out they don’t have the data when they need to restore it,” Franzyshen warned.
+“If you have an IT department or IT vendor give you a ‘story’ vs. your data back, you need to find someone else to manage your backups.”

 “Security is always top of mind,” Risher said.
-“So, having access to a security professional, such as a CISO [chief information security officer] to validate the security parameters is extremely valuable.”
+“So, having access to a security professional, such as a CISO [chief information security officer], to validate the security parameters is extremely valuable.”

-Sean Peek contributed to this article.
+Miranda Fraraccio contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?